 The majority of pupils with learning difficulties will have their special educational needs suitably addressed by arrangements in mainstream school.
-However where despite continuing intervention a pupil continues to experience a much higher level of difficulty than their peers in making progress, then the school will seek advice from our designated Educational Psychologist (with parent/carer agreement) and refer the pupil to the Local Authority (LA) for ‘Top Up’ Funding or a statutory assessment of their special needs.
+However, where despite continuing intervention a pupil continues to experience a much higher level of difficulty than their peers in making progress, the school will then seek advice from our designated Educational Psychologist (with parent/carer agreement) and refer the pupil to the Local Authority (LA) for ‘SEND intervention’ Funding or a statutory assessment of their special needs.
 This may lead the LA deciding to share formal responsibility with the school for meeting the pupil’s needs through an Education, Health and Care Plan.
 This information is shared with parents/carers at each stage with their points of view encouraged.

-Newsletters (include dates for the term and general information)
+- Newsletters (include dates for the term and general information)

-Text Messaging Service
+- Text Messaging Service

-Governors send a termly newsletter home
+- Governors send a termly newsletter home

-Use of noticeboards (weekly diary of events, reminders and useful information)
+- Use of noticeboards (weekly diary of events, reminders and useful information)

-All pupils have a book bag and an individual pupil reading contact book is kept in it.
+- All pupils have a book bag and an individual pupil reading contact book is kept in it.
 Staff make comments and it would be great if you can comment on reading at home.

-The school operates an 'Open Door' policy.
+- The school operates an 'Open Door' policy.
 Support staff are at the doors each morning to greet families and assist with any queries.
 At the end of the school day teaching staff take pupils to the outside exit doors and are available to see parents/carers as required.
-The Headteacher is available for both informal and formal discussions.
+The Headteacher and SENDCo is available for both informal and formal discussions.

 - Providing information about SENDIASS (Support which is available e.g. completing paperwork for statutory assessment referral)

 Parents/Carers have a close and open relationship with staff and any issues are investigated and information reported back to parents/carers promptly.
 For the complaints procedure see the Complaints Policy (see section 9 of the full version of the SEND Information Report)